 Dr. Nicky Lewis (Ph.D., Indiana University, 2015) is an Assistant Professor in the Department of Journalism & Media Management at the University of Miami’s School of Communication.
 Dr. Lewis’ program of research centers on social psychological processes and effects of the mass media.
-She is particularly interested in media consumption behavior, especially as it applies to contexts of reality television, sports, and video games.
+She is particularly interested in media consumption behavior, especially as it applies to entertainment contexts.
 Current research projects include the emotional effects of social comparisons to and moral judgments of entertainment television characters, the influence of social identification and morality on sports fan behaviors, and the role of moral perspective taking on media selections and empathy responses to content.

 Dr. Lewis was previously a sports producer and training coordinator at several Cincinnati, Ohio television stations.
 In her time as a sports producer, she edited and produced nightly sportscasts and a weekly sports show.
 As a training coordinator, she led production workshops for the community and sponsored after school video clubs for local children.